hyliandanny/molyjam2013/README.md

 molyjam2013
 ===========

-The Molyjam project created by Danny Favela, Danny Parks, Charles Parks, and Devin Rosen,
+A Molyjam project created by Danny Favela, Danny Parks, Charles Parks, Devin Rosen, Arthur Danskin, Spencer Kennedy and Robert Fontan.
+Play a game where you sneak in the end of it as you play.